 Today is the third day of a full week of Brahmacharya (moderation) practices.
-Today is also the start of Capricorn Season!
+Today we will also celebrate the start of Capricorn Season which technically started yesterday!
 I was surprised to learn that although Capricorn is an earth sign, this sign is represented by a Sea Goat!
 This Sea Goat is basically half-fish and half-goat, so I selected the half-fish Mermaid Pose for today!
 This is an advanced pose, that I am not able to hold safely yet.. please do not try this advanced pose until you are ready!
 For our second focused moderation practice, we will examine practicing moderation with Asana practice.

 Today’s Daily Yogi Practice is to examine Brahmacharya / moderation and the middle path with our Asana practice.
 This is somewhat similar to the practice of Santosha or contentment with our Asanas.
 There are many advanced poses I cannot yet express fully, and the Asana I selected to represent the start of Capricorn Season is Eka Pada Rajakapotasana (EH-huk PAH-duh RAH-juh-kah-po-TA-sa-nuh) or Mermaid Pose is one of those poses!
-This pose requires a lot of openness in both the chest and hips,a nd I have only just begun step two of this pose, to bend my back leg from regular Kapotasana or Pigeon Pose, and cannot yet hook my arm!
+This pose requires a lot of openness in both the chest and hips, and have just started being comfortable with step two of this pose, to bend my back leg from regular One-legged Kapotasana or Pigeon Pose, and cannot yet hook my arm!
 When practicing Asanas and working into advanced poses, keeping Brahmacharya and Santosha in mind is important to avoid injury, and to only move as far into a pose as is comfortable, and be gentle with your body.
 You will notice this Yogi is a model, not me, since I am not yet able to perform this pose.
 Like our Scorpio advanced pose, we will only include instructions for advanced teachers and Yogis on Tummee below.

 Check out our Top 5 Yoga Mats and Equipment for Newbies!